Adam Horovitz (poet): Biography

 His debut collection, Turning, was released by Headland in 2011.
 He was awarded a Hawthornden Fellowship in 2012.
 His second book, released by the History Press in June 2014 to coincide with the Laurie Lee centenary celebrations, was A Thousand Laurie Lees, which draws on memoir, myth and literature inspired by Cider with Rosie country.

 In 2015 he released an album of poetry and music, Little Metropolis, written in collaboration with Josef Reeve.
 It was originally commissioned as a show for the 2015 Stroud Fringe Festival.
 Little Metropolis was shortlisted for the 2016 Saboteur Awards.
 In 2018, his book The Soil Never Sleeps was published by Palewell Press, after a year-long residency on four Pasture-fed Livestock Association farms.
 A second, extended edition of the book was released in 2019, including a new section written after spending two seasons on two Exmoor farms.
 In April 2020, he launched The Thunder Mutters, a poetry and music podcast celebrating the work of John Clare, with fiddle player Becky Dellow, with whom he has collaborated on shows since 2014.

 In 2021, a poem of his was included on the Cerys Matthews and Hidden Orchestra album We Come From the Sun, released on Decca, alongside nine other poets including Lemn Sissay, Imtiaz Dharker and Liz Berry.
-His third collection of poetry, Love and Other Fairy Tales, was published in late 2021 by Indigo Dreams.
+Horovitz's third collection of poetry, Love and Other Fairy Tales, was published in late 2021 by Indigo Dreams.